 Raspberry supplements

 Raspberry ketone (also known as rheosmin or frambinone) is the main aroma compound of raspberry fruit.
-A raspberry ketone supplement administered to rats at high doses was suspected to have toxic potential (in the form of cardiotoxic effects and effects on reproduction/development) in one study.
-Another report pointed out that the levels of raspberry ketones in dietary supplements sold in the U.S. exceed the maximum recommended for food and fragrance products.
-The bottom line is that additional toxicology studies are required to determine safe concentrations of raspberry supplements.
+The safety and efficacy of raspberry seed and raspberry ketone supplements has not been established.
+The levels of raspberry ketones in dietary supplements sold in the U.S. exceed the maximum recommended for food and fragrance products.

 Sources of information provided in this webpage